nerdslab/xbrain-dvid/demo/test_data/README.md

-The idea of the three difference crops was to get the top left corner of the slices, the centers of the slices, and the bottom right hand corner in an attempt at variability of the data.
+The idea of the three difference crops was to get the top left corner of the slices, the centers of the slices, and the bottom right hand corner for variability of the data.

 The individual .tif files have the naming conventions: